breuner/elbencho/contrib/storage_sweep/README.md

 1. Due to the gradual changes of the performance characteristics of SSDs, the shape of the graphs above may change over time.
 More below in the next subsection.
-2. This set of tools is the outcome of [an ESnet/Zettar collaboration](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf) about moving data at scale and *speed*.
+2. This pair of tools is the outcome of [an ESnet/Zettar collaboration](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf) about moving data at scale and *speed*.
 In this space, using bps is the norm.
 Furthermore, modern storage tends to be networked; in the